 At the beginning of the assessment cycle, an assessment plan is generated by the Assessment Coordinator in consultation with the faculty.
-This plan includes the outcomes to be assessed during that assessment cycle (according to Table 1), as well as the courses and terms where these outcomes will be assessed.
+This plan includes the outcomes to be assessed during that assessment cycle (according to Table 2), as well as the courses and terms where these outcomes will be assessed.

-The MSREE mapping process links specific tasks within MSREE course projects and assignments to program outcomes and on to program educational objectives in a systematic way.
-The program outcomes are evaluated as part of the course curriculum primarily by means of assignments.
-These assignments typically involve a short project requiring the student to apply math, science, and engineering principles learned in the course to solve a particular problem requiring the use of modern engineering methodology and effectively communicating the results.
+The program outcomes are evaluated as part of the course curriculum primarily by means of students' final theses or projects.
+These theses or projects requiring the student to apply math, science, and engineering principles learned in the course to solve a particular problem requiring the use of modern engineering methodology and effectively communicating the results.